tgg/connect-or-cut/README.md

 ## Limitations

  * It does not work with statically linked programs.
+For example Go programs.
  * Only outgoing connection using TCP over IPv4 work for now.
  * Tested on:
    * Debian GNU/Linux with gcc and clang